rocky1638/digital-garden/content/leetcode/90-subsets-ii.md

         return ans
 ```

-- we use a set here to remember the subsets that we’ve seen already.
-- we sort because leetcode expects the actual subsets to be in order.

 ## Without extra space.

+Instead of keeping a set to store what we’ve seen, we just store the duplicates in “blocks”, and then we can recurse on every possible number of them at once instead of risking the chance of using the same number of a duplicate in two recursive branches.

 ```python
 class Solution: